AngieDar/AngieDar/README.md

 ## About Me

-Hi, I am Angelo, Data Scientist living in Amsterdam.
+Hi, I am Angelo, Data Engineer living in Amsterdam.
 When I don't partake in outdoor hobbies, I spend my time on personal projects, learning more about Python, databases and playing around with DevOps tools.
-I am ready for a new challenge as a Data Scientist in a company where I can grow and simultaneously contribute to the success of your team.

 ## My Skill Set